Use Electric Distribution Data Management

 Add data in the web

 In the workflows below, you will be taking the role of an editor adding data in ArcGIS Online.
-The workflows explain how to add data in the web, use the provided dashboard, and add and manage map notes.
+The workflows explain how to add data in the web and use the provided dashboard.

 Add underground conductor to connect underground transformers

-4. In the Asset Editor pane, click the template drop-down menu and select Medium Voltage Conductor, and select Underground Single Phase Conductor from the list of options.
+6. In the Create features pane, search for Medium Voltage Conductor, and click Underground Single Phase Conductor from the list of options.

-6. With Underground Single Phase Conductor selected, press Ctrl to snap to the transformer by hovering over the point, and click to start the line.
+1. Snap to the transformer by hovering over the point and clicking to start the line.

-9. Repeat steps 4 through 8 to add the remaining underground conductors
+7. Repeat sub-steps 'a' through 'd' to add the remaining underground conductors

 Add overhead conductor to connect poles